 The four types of knowledge we discussed in the previous section are in our ordinary unregenerate human state far from perfect, but they can all be perfected, each in its own way.
 The methods through which they can be perfected are different for each one, and we'll take them up one by one.
 This time, we'll look at them in the opposite direction from the sequence followed in the previous chapter: we'll take them up from four to one.
 The reason to do so that our collective effort during the last few centuries has gone almost entirely into objective knowledge of the physical and social domains, and as a result we have become much better in this type of knowledge than in the other three types.
 In fact, for most of us now, objective knowledge feels familiar and reliable while the other types appear increasingly vague, unreliable and "mystical".
 So, we will move this time from the known to the unknown and start with knowledge of type 4.

 Separative indirect knowledge is the sense-based knowledge of the physical world, and the expert mode of this type of knowledge plays a major role in modern science.
 Modernity has made stunning progress perfecting this type of knowledge, especially in the physical domain, and we need not detail out the methods it uses here.
-As we have seen in Part One, Towards a new philosophical foundation for psychology, a number of serious problems arise when we rely too exclusively on this type of knowledge for psychology.
-For psychology, it is the other three types of knowledge that are more important.
+As we have seen in Part One, Towards a new philosophical foundation for psychology, a number of serious problems arises when we rely too exclusively on this type of knowledge for psychology since for psychology, it is the other three types of knowledge that are more important.